huggingface/hub-docs/docs/hub/datasets-image.md

 └── train.parquet
 ```

-Note that for the users convenience, every dataset hosted in the Hub is automatically converted to Parquet format.
+Note that for the user convenience, every dataset hosted in the Hub is automatically converted to Parquet format.
 Read more about it in the [Parquet format](./datasets-viewer#access-the-parquet-files) documentation.